 Here's the rub.
-China is the world's dominant supplier of magnets and they know it.
+China is the world's dominant supplier of magnets, and they know it.
 They control the neo magnet market through the supply of the rare earth metals.
 This is nothing new.
 You can talk all you want about alternative sources and supplies for rare earth oxides, but the reality is that every country that supplies rare earth oxides other than China has major problems.
-The Australian oxides come with radioactive thorium, the Canadian source is undeveloped, and the US source has been closed for more than 10 years and only recently started a minimal operation to process previously-mined material.
-Knowing this, the Chinese have raised prices of the rare earth metals sky-high and show no signs of relinquishing control of this market.
+The Australian oxides come with radioactive thorium, the Canadian source is undeveloped, and the US source has been closed for over 10 years and only recently started a minimal operation to process previously-mined material.
+Knowing this, the Chinese have raised prices of the rare earth metals sky-high, and show no signs of relinquishing control of this market.
 The evidence of China's intentions to dominate the global magnet industry is not just limited to rare earth materials either.
 The Chinese would very much like to control other magnet materials as well.
-This is exemplified by recent news out of Washington D.C.
-On Feb.
-20, the Commerce Department preliminarily found that Chinese producers/exporters of flexible raw magnets have received net countervailable subsidies of more than 70 percent.
+This is exemplified by news out of Washington DC.
+On February 20 of 2008, the Commerce Department preliminarily found that Chinese producers/exporters of flexible raw magnets have received net countervailable subsidies of over 70%.
 That's right.
-Subsidies of more than 70 percent.
-Larry Lasoff, a trade lawyer at the Washington, D.C. law firm of Kelley Drye said, "While a recently filed trade case against Chinese magnet imports only examined the level of subsidization on a preliminary basis, it is difficult to believe the Chinese magnet sector is not subsidized.
-Indeed, the 70 percent preliminary subsidy rate is high by any standard."
+Subsidies of over 70%.
+Larry Lasoff, a trade lawyer at the Washington, DC law firm of Kelley Drye commented, "While a recently filed trade case against Chinese magnet imports only examined the level of subsidization on a preliminary basis, it is difficult to believe the Chinese magnet sector is not subsidized.
+Indeed, the 70% preliminary subsidy rate is high by any standard."
 Clearly, the Chinese want to dominate the magnet industry, and they are willing to put enormous resources in place to do just that.
-Purchasing managers must then ask themselves, "How vulnerable do I want my company and my country to be?"
+Purchasing managers must then ask themselves, "How vulnerable do I want my company, and my country, to be?"
 And, "If the domestic magnet industry disappears, what options will I have?"